Outbreak-Research/Documentation/docs/game data/items.md

 - Offset 0F: motion effect ID

 Represents index of motion file to play when item is used.
-Similiar to the sound file indices tho NOT equal!
+Similar to the sound file indices tho NOT equal!

 | Motion file index | Item                             | Item ID |
 | -------------- | ----------------------------------- | ------- |